-The Chief Executive Officer (CEO) has overall responsibility for managing ESTA.
+ESTA’s Interim Chief Executive Officer (CEO), Stephen Leane, has overall responsibility for managing ESTA.

-The CEO reports to the ESTA Authority and regularly engages with the Minister for Emergency Services as well as senior officers of the Department of Justice and Regulation and heads of agencies, including all Victorian Emergency Service Organisations.
+The CEO reports to the ESTA Board and regularly engages with the Minister for Police and Emergency Services as well as senior officers of the Department of Justice and Community Safety, Emergency Management Victoria, and heads of Victoria’s emergency service agencies.

-The CEO manages with the assistance and advice of a leadership team.
+The CEO manages ESTA with the assistance and advice of the Executive Leadership Team.

 Finance and Commercial Services

 The Chief Finance Officer leads the financial management oversight of ESTA and provides authoritative advice on ESTA's financial position.
 The Finance and Commercial Services team is also responsible for payroll administration; financial operations and account services; building services management; and contract management and procurement.

 The Executive Director People, Capability and Reputation establishes and delivers the People Strategy for ESTA to ensure that ESTA is both high-performing and provides an engaging people experience.
 The People, Capability and Reputation team is responsible for talent recruitment; diversity and inclusion; workplace relations, health, safety and well-being; and organisational development.
 People, Capability and Reputation also has a responsibility for ESTA’s reputation, including internal and external communications; government and community relations; media and public relations; and community education and engagement.

 Service Transition and Programs